A Christmas Carol (2017 play): Differences from the novella

-After his reformation, Scrooge is reunited with Belle, the love of his life, who ended their engagement in their youth after he was corrupted by greed.
-Following the three spirits reforming Scrooge, he goes to Belle's house, where she is happy to learn of his change of heart, though both know that Belle cannot abandon her family.
-They exchange Christmas greetings before they part ways.
+After his reformation, Scrooge is reunited with Belle, his former fiancée, who ended their engagement after he became greedy.
+He goes to Belle's house, where she is happy to learn of his change of heart, though both know that Belle cannot abandon her family.
+They exchange greetings before they part ways.
+All three of the ghosts are women, including Little Fan, Scrooge's sister, who is the Ghost of Christmas Yet to Come.
+The Ghost of Christmas Present decides to be known as Brenda at the end.
+The actress also plays the part of Mrs Fezziwig.
+The actress playing the Ghost of Christmas Past is also in the ensemble.